 In a string of scenes meant to familiarize viewers with the dreamy Tokyo setting of the film, ‘Girls’ by Death in Vegas accompanies the sequence.
 The English electronic group was formed in 1994, and their track ‘Girls’ has been licensed several times for shows such as Veronica Mars and an adaptation of Sense and Sensibility.

 Related: Check out more songs with girls in the title.

 Goodbye – Kevin Shields

-Kevin Shields’ composition work in the 2003 film Lost in Translation is one of the main reasons people who love the film continue to rewatch it.
+Kevin Shields’ composition work in the movie is one of the main reasons people who love the film continue to rewatch it.
 He masterfully accompanies scenes without overpowering them with a soft yet moving sound design.
 ‘Goodbye’ comes at a pivotal point in the movie between the two main characters.
 The composition has a space-like feel and evokes images of a sunrise.

 Related: Say hello to the best farewell songs.